 Interpreting Cohort-Level Data

 Detailed program reports are designed to help programs evaluate trends in knowledge, strengths, and deficits across entire classes of students and to be used with other data points to inform program-level curricular decision-making.
-PACKRAT data can be analyzed from cohort to cohort over time and, from an assessment standpoint, provides valuable data for program faculty and administration to reflect upon.
+PACKRAT data can be analyzed from cohort to cohort over time and, from an assessment standpoint, provide valuable information for program faculty and administration to reflect upon.

 Interpret with Caution